 After driving over 2,000 miles around Iceland, we have seen some beautiful places.
-But our stop hiking in Seyðisfjörður still stands out as one of the highlights of the trip.
+But our time spent hiking in Seydisfjordur still stands out as one of the highlights of the trip.
 Located in Iceland’s eastern fjords.
 The small fishing village sits on the water, surrounded by 3,000+ foot peaks on all sides except for the ocean.
 Words can’t do it justice.
 The peaks tower over the village.
 Creating a ja dropping perspective.
-WIth massive avalaunch guards protecting the town form nature’s wrath in the form of falling snow.
+With massive avalanche guards protecting the town form nature’s wrath in the form of falling snow.

 When we first added Seyðisfjörður to our list, our goal was to take on the town’s 7 Peak Challenge.
 Which allows people to attempt to climb the 7 prominent peaks surrounding the town to earn the title of Mountain Viking.
 But, based on the remaining snow on the peaks and current warm weather.
 The avalanche risk was just too high to attempt the challenge.
 So we pivoted, and after talking to the visitor center decided to try their local recommended route.
 Featuring three difficulty levels, we set off to enjoy the weather and views!

 - The town offers trails for all levels of hikers.
 From easy walking trails to advanced scrambling and winter routes.